Golang Benchmarking, Part 1

 We could just delete the usage of b.N from our code and hardcode the number of iterations into the test, but it is far more convenient for us and any other engineers we work with to avoid this.

-Instead we can control this behavior with the -benchtime flag, and each user can easily change the number of iterations to suit their needs or just omit the option to explicitly control iterations altogether.
+Instead we can control this behavior with the -benchtime flag, and each user can easily change the number of iterations to suit their needs.

 -benchtime t